DougBurke/chandraobs/notes/display.md

 # Thoughts on web display

-What happens when you go to an obsid that doesn't exist?
-It should produce a 404 but it seems to just break.
-Oops.

 Note that I am manually creating "views" of the data that could be selectable instead via a faceted browsing interfacte.